aws-samples/amazon-personalize-samples/diagnose/README.md

 Please use [diagnose.py](diagnose.py) to probe the dataset for any obvious issues such as missing data or item features.
 Some examples about how to use diagnose.py are provided in [example_ml_100k.ipynb](example_ml_100k.ipynb), [example_ml_1m.ipynb](example_ml_1m.ipynb), [example_ml_20m.ipynb](example_ml_20m.ipynb).

-We explain some examples outputs from the interactions table.
+We explain some example outputs from the interactions table.
 The tool also examines users and items tables in similar manners.

 Interactions table, original shape=(20000263, 4)
 ---